yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    (IEEE Transactions on Software Engineering, v.
-SE-9, pp. 631-634,1983) modified to use recursion for insertions and recursion (original version) or a stack (current version) for searches instead of a double-linked tree and simplified so that it does a bit less checking for things like is the distance to the right less than the distance to the left; it was found that these checks made little to no difference.
+SE-9, pp. 631-634,1983) modified to use recursion for insertions and recursion (original version) or a stack (current version) for searches instead of a double-linked tree and simplified.
+The default search algorithm no longer favors the left branch first, but follows the more balanced Kalantari and McDonald approach.
+The prior search algorithm is available in "Left" versions of the search routines doing a bit less checking for things like is the distance to the right less than the distance to the left.

    This template is used to contain a collection of objects.
 After the collection has been loaded into this structure, it can be quickly queried